Samajwadi Party workers celebrate Mulayam Singh Yadav's 82nd birthday in Lukcnow

-Lucknow (Uttar Pradesh) [India], November 22 (ANI): Samajwadi Party (SP) workers celebrated party supremo Mulayam Singh Yadav's 82nd birthday outside his residence and the party office in Lucknow on Sunday morning.
+Lucknow (Uttar Pradesh) [India], November 22 (ANI): Party workers celebrated Samajwadi Party (SP) patriarch Mulayam Singh Yadav's 82nd birthday outside his residence and the party office in Lucknow on Sunday morning.

 The area around Malayam Singh's residence was decorated with poster greetings on his birthday.
 Party workers were seen reaching the SP headquarters in large numbers to congratulate their leader.